-Any additional costs for such incentives can be balanced by raising co-pays and/or co-insurance for using “unnecessary” ER visits.
+Any additional costs for such incentives can be balanced by raising co-pays and/or co-insurance for using “unnecessary” ER visits for normal MSK issues.

 Services in this model should be paid for through subscriptions.
-Employees should enroll in the medical home, and physicians should be paid a risk-adjusted amount per enrolled member per month.
+Employees should enroll in the MSK home, and care providers can be paid a risk-adjusted amount per enrolled member per month.
 The risk adjusted score can be based on a mutually agreed methodology for determine low, moderate and high risk members.

 Low Risk: Healthy members with very limited need of care.

-Moderate Risk: Members with one or more chronic condition.
+Moderate Risk: Members with one or more chronic musculoskeletal condition.

-High Risk: Members with multiple chronic illnesses, and who are accessing healthcare regularly.
+High Risk: Members with multiple chronic musculoskeletal conditios, and who are accessing healthcare regularly.

-To better align physicians, you may choose to add incentives (based on health outcomes and other metrics) on top of the subscription costs.
+To better align care providers, you may choose to add incentives (based on health outcomes and other metrics) on top of the subscription costs.

-Since the goals of the new model is to improve general health, redirect care to primary care setting, manage chronic conditions and manage referrals, metrics should include-
+Since the goals of the new model is to improve general MSK health, redirect care to physical therapy first, manage chronic pain management and manage referrals, metrics should include-

 - Reduction in PMPM costs for specialist, ER and Outpatient care.